14WIDC Constitution and Bylaws

-A. Membership in this organization shall be open to anyone who supports the purposes set forth above.
+III.
+Membership: Membership in this organization shall be open to anyone who supports the purposes set forth above.

-C. Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
+B. Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
 Associate Members may not vote.

 IV.
 Dues: Annual dues for membership in this organization shall be as provided in the Bylaws.

 V. Meetings: Members shall meet at least twice each year for the purpose of electing officers and endorsing candidates.
 Special meetings of the Membership shall be convened upon the approval of the Board or upon petition of 25 Voting Members.

 VI.
 Officers: The officers shall consist of a President, a 1st Vice President, a 2nd Vice-President, a 3rd Vice-President, a Secretary, and a Treasurer.
 Officers shall be elected from and by the Voting Membership for terms of two years, following the procedures set forth in the Bylaws, and their duties shall be as set forth in the Bylaws.

 A. the Board shall be the administrative body of the organization.

 B. the Board shall consist of 19 members, 6 of whom shall be the officers of the organization.
 The other 13 members of the Board shall be nominated and elected as provided in the Bylaws for 2 year terms.
 No member may hold more than one office on the Board.
 The immediate past President of the organization, at his or her discretion, may serve on the Board as an additional member with full rights and privileges provided he or she is eligible for full (not associate) membership.

 VIII.Committees: Standing committees shall be constituted as described in the Bylaws.
 Ad hoc committees shall be appointed by the President.